Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ### WalkRate

-- Vinifera allows `WalkRate` to be optionally loaded from ART.INI image entries, overriding any value defined in RULES.INI.
+- Vinifera allows `WalkRate` to be optionally loaded from `ART.INI` image entries, overriding any value defined in `RULES.INI`.

 ### ImmuneToEMP